McSpooder/mcspooder.github.io/_portfolio/module-picker.md

 ## Notable Points

--Followed an Agile Methedology
+1. Followed an Agile Methedology
--Created Unit Tests
+2. Created Unit Tests
--Did Daily stand ups
+3. Did Daily stand ups
--Used Subversion (Source Control)
+4. Used Subversion (Source Control)
--Developed in C#
+5. Developed in C#

 ## Summary
 In year 2 of the Undergraduate Degree, we were tasked to develop an application that would benefit current and prospective university students.
 The requirement was to work and collaborate on a single piece of code whilst using Agile management techniques and source control to stay on track with deliverables.